kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 TLSRoute is for multiplexing TLS connections, discriminated via SNI.
 It's intended for where you want to use the SNI as the main routing method, and are not interested in properties of the higher-level protocols like HTTP.
-The byte stream of the connection is proxied without any inspection to the backend.
+The byte stream of the connection is proxied without any inspection to the backend when using a `Passthrough` TLS listener, or proxied unencrypted to the backend when using a `Terminate` TLS listener.

 #### TCPRoute and UDPRoute